 If you're serious about making good pesto, using this technique, get a good, sharp (preferably large, single blade) mezzaluna, or a good knife - you'll need it.
 Chopping the ingredients will take twenty minutes or so.
 Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.

 How to Store Pesto

 Store any pesto you might use in the next day or two, refrigerated, under a thin film of olive oil.
 You can also freeze it in snack-sized baggies.
-Thaw and toss whatever gnocchi or pasta you like - and a good splash of pasta water!
+Thaw and toss with whatever gnocchi, ravioli, or other favorite pasta you like - and a good splash of pasta water!

 How to Make Pesto like an Italian Grandmother

 One key to perfect pesto is chopping all the ingredients by hand, preferably with a sharp mezzaluna or knife.
 This pesto will keep a bit in the refrigerator, but it really hits its peak when served soon after it is made.
 The technique here is: chop a bit, add some ingredients, chop some more.
 I think part of the reason she does it this way (instead of chopping everything all at once) is because some things get chopped into oblivion, while some, not as much - it encourages spectrum of cut sizes throughout the pesto contributing to the overall texture.
 All told, the chopping took me a leisurely twenty to thirty minutes, I wasn't in any particular rush.